Learn More: Health Declaration

 To obtain your Tunisia Health Declaration Form, you’ll have to give information about your flight and your health status.

-All travelers 12 years old and older will have to get a negative COVID-19 PCR test performed less than 72 hours before departure for Tunisia.
+All unvaccinated travelers 12 years old and older will have to get a negative COVID-19 PCR test performed less than 72 hours before departure for Tunisia.
 All travelers will have their temperature checked once they arrive in Tunisia.
 Some travelers may be randomly chosen to undergo a rapid test.
+Fully vaccinated travelers are exempt from both testing and quarantine requirements.

 Visit our application page to fill in the Tunisia Health Declaration Form.